Overview of Malawi’s Economic Status

 Currently, without legal protections or a framework, people engaging in crypto trading do so at their own risk.
 A regulated environment would not only encourage safer investments but also allow the government to control and monitor the market.

 The RBM and other relevant authorities should work together with global experts to create a balanced approach that supports innovation while protecting consumers.
+This aligns with broader market efficiency considerations.

 Addressing Infrastructure Challenges

 For cryptocurrencies to thrive in Malawi, there needs to be improvement in the country’s digital infrastructure.
 This includes reliable internet access, mobile network coverage, and digital payment systems.
 In rural areas, where the majority of the population resides, access to these services remains limited.

-The government should collaborate with telecommunications providers and fintech companies to improve the digital infrastructure.
-This collaboration will enable more people to access and use crypto platforms safely.
+The government should collaborate with telecommunications providers and fintech companies to improve the digital infrastructure, enabling more people to access and use crypto platforms safely.

 Blockchain Technology Beyond Cryptocurrencies